b0llull0s/Haste/README.md

 >`<DIRECTORY_NAME>`: This feature is mainly designed to be used on HackTheBox; where domains normally are `box.htb`
 # Contribution
 Feel free to contribute to this script by submitting issues or pull requests.
+# Disclaimer
+This script is intended for educational and ethical use only.
+By using this script, you agree that you will not use it for any illegal activities or to scan networks without proper authorization.
+Always ensure you have permission before scanning any IP addresses or networks.
+The author is not responsible for any misuse or damages resulting from the use of this script.

 > Happy Hacking!!